Predicting your BMI from just a photo - a Github safari

 Actor Christian Bale has gained and lost a lot of weight for some of this roles.
 His photos offer a lighthearted way of showing what the algorithms can do:

-All these sources should raise questions about how representative they are.
+All these sources should raise questions about how representative the training data is for the audience on which it will be unleashed.
 What kind of prediction will an algorithm trained on western male waterpolo athletes give when it's let loose on black women?
 Its one of those complexities: athletes tend to have more heavy musclemass, and thus a higher BMI, despite not having much fatty tissue at all.
 An algorithm trained on male athletes should only really be used on other male athletes.

 The size of datasets can also be artificially inflated.
 A common practise is to take a photo and create some alternate versions of it.
 A brighter one, a darker one, a slightly rotated one, etc. This makes it good practise to ask how many of the photos are actually of unique people.